CMSC 435/634: Introduction to Computer Graphics

 Late Policy

-Assignments are to be submitted electronically before midnight of the day listed.
-Late assignments can be submitted up to one week late and will be penalized 20 percent of the possible score.
-Assignments will not be accepted more than one week late.
-Each student gets one free late assignment (i.e. up to one week late without penalty).
+Programming assignments are to be submitted electronically before midnight of the day listed.
+Homework problems are due in class on the day listed.
+Late assignments can be submitted up to three days late and will be penalized 20 percent of the possible score.
+Assignments will not be accepted more than three days late.
+Each student gets one free late assignment (i.e. up to three days late without penalty).
 Your free late must be claimed in writing on or before the due date.
-The last assignment of the semester (ie. Asst 6) cannot be turned in late without penalty.
+The last assignment of the semester (ie. Asst 5) cannot be turned in late without penalty.

 Academic Honesty